The best chicken wings in every US state

 West Virginia: wings, The Bucket, Dunbar

-Cold beer and budget-friendly wings are what family-friendly sports bar The Bucket is all about.
-You can get a mammoth plate of 100 for $110, which is great for sharing in a group.
+Cold beer and budget-friendly wings are what sports bar The Bucket is all about.
+You can get a mammoth plate of 100 for $110 – great for sharing in a group.
 Choose between fried and smoked, and pick a couple of sauces from options that include spicy honey, Buffalo ranch, and Carolina Reaper.
-Don’t pass on the homemade ranch dressing; it’s a customer favorite.
+Don’t pass on the house-made ranch dressing, either; it’s a customer favorite.

 Wisconsin: Our Famous Wings, Points East Pub, Milwaukee

-By naming their dish Our Famous Wings, Milwaukee's Points East Pub has certainly raised expectations, but these wings do have a seriously great reputation.
+By naming its dish Our Famous Wings, Milwaukee's Points East Pub has certainly raised expectations – but these wings do have a seriously great reputation.
 The restaurant deep fries drums and flats, dips them in sauce, then grills them again so the sauce is baked on rather than wet to the touch.
-Be sure to also check out the restaurant's impressive beer selection.
+Be sure to check out the restaurant's impressive beer selection, too.

 The first time you visit Western-style diner Born in a Barn won’t be the last.
-Weary travelers who stop to try the smoked wings and traditional fried wings say they're mind blowing.
-A particular favorite is the Yakitori sauce, a dark, sweet, and savory Japanese-style glaze topped with sliced scallions and toasted sesame seeds.
-It’s not just the food that hits the spot; the customer service is equally impressive.
+Weary travelers who stop to try the joint's smoked wings and traditional fried wings say they're mind blowing.
+A particular favorite?
+The yakitori smoked wings, which come in a dark, sweet, and savory Japanese-style glaze, topped with sliced scallions and toasted sesame seeds.
+It’s not just the food that hits the spot, either; the customer service is equally impressive.

 Comments